Book I — The Drifter

 Earning XP

-- Survival: 1 XP for being alive.
+• Survival: 1 XP for living through the session.

-- The Discovery: 1 XP for learning a secret about the Veil, the Factions, or the world.
+• The Discovery: 1 XP for learning a secret about the Veil, the Factions, or the world.

-- The Lesson: 1 XP for suffering a critical failure or major setback.
+• The Lesson: 1 XP for suffering a critical failure or major setback.

 Typical session: 3–4 XP.

-The Burden Award is unique to Psionics: +1 XP at session end if they used Rank 3+ abilities AND suffered meaningful narrative consequences (visions, stigma, Erosion, Memory burn).
+The Burden Award is unique to Psionics: +1 XP at session end if they used Rank 3+ abilities and suffered meaningful narrative consequences (visions, stigma, Erosion, Memory burn).
 This offsets the Psionic XP tax.

 Spending XP